Home

 The Right Way to Do It

-Trimming your dogs nails is not painful when you use a sharp nail trimmer and most importantly, when you don’t clip the nails too short.
+Clipping your dogs nails is just one of the regular dog grooming tasks that you need to do at home on a frequent basis.
+Trimming your dogs nails is not painful when you use a sharp dog nail clippers and most importantly, when you don’t clip the nails too short.

 You must reward your dog for positive behavior throughout the grooming session, as in all other dog grooming tasks.
-This is a very important part in your dog’s grooming behavior.
+This is a very important part in your dogs grooming behavior.
 If you fail to do this your dog may never fully accept future grooming procedures.

 Another important benefit of clipping your dogs nails regularly - it will easily prevent any of the potential problems that we've listed below for you, all things that you will definitely want to avoid.